8bitkick/Arduino_KNN_p5js/README.md

 ![Image description](https://github.com/8bitkick/Arduino_KNN_p5js/raw/master/images/screenshot.gif)

-## Arduino & p5.js methodology: arduino serial triggers p5.js functions
+## Arduino serial triggers p5.js functions

-This is the intial usage of arduino-events.js library.

-This is a simple RPC library that enables Arduino sketch serial input to trigger a javascript function call, allowing easy creation of javascript or p5.js web apps or visualizations for Arduino sketches while allowing the Arduino sketch output to remain human readable and usable with or without the web companion.
+This example includes is a simple RPC library that enables Arduino sketch serial input to trigger a javascript function call, allowing easy creation of javascript or p5.js web apps or visualizations for Arduino sketches while allowing the Arduino sketch output to remain human readable and usable with or without the web companion.

 ### Set up event handlers
 It is trivial to instance the library and associate serial messages with javascript functions to call.